xkbcommon/libxkbcommon/doc/compat.md

 Notable additions:
 - 32-bit keycodes
-- extended number of modifiers
+- extended number of modifiers (planned)
-- extended number of groups
+- extended number of groups (planned)
 - multiple keysyms per level
   + this requires incompatible dataset changes, such that X11 would not be able to parse these